juliajansson/BoFunComplexity/README.md

 # BoFunComplexity
-Associated code for the paper "Level-p-complexity of Boolean Functions using Thinning, Memoization, and Polynomials" (under submission to JFP) by Julia and Patrik Jansson.
+Associated code for the paper "Level-p-complexity of Boolean Functions using Thinning, Memoization, and Polynomials" (under submission to JFP) by Julia Jansson and Patrik Jansson.

 A preprint is available as [arXiv:2302.02473](https://arxiv.org/abs/2302.02473) and the associated code is available as release [tag/v2023-02.pre-print](https://github.com/juliajansson/BoFunComplexity/releases/tag/v2023-02.pre-print) as the code continues to evolve.

 The code was later extended by Christian Sattler.

+(The first JFP submission 2023-02 received positive reviews leading to a resubmission 2023-08.)

 # Piecewise polynomials (example results)